aml-spring-19/Moderating-Science-Subreddit/README.md

 (find the data here: https://www.kaggle.com/areeves87/rscience-popular-comment-removal)

-This project aims at accurately classifying removed comments, leveraging some NLP tools (using `scikit-learn` and `gensim`) , with the following questions in mind:
+This project aims at accurately classifying removed comments, leveraging some NLP tools (using `scikit-learn` and `nltk`) , with the following questions in mind:

 Can we help reduce moderator burnout by automating comment removal?
 What features are most predictive of popular comments getting removed?